fschuch/fschuch.com/content/authors/admin/_index.en.md

 # - Visitors
 ---

-I am currently a postdoctoral researcher at LaSET, the CFD lab at PUCRS.
-Our studies are oriented to transitional and turbulent flows in natural and industrial environments, also including heat and/or mass transfer, and fluid-structure interaction.
+I have experience in the study of transitional and turbulent flows in natural and industrial environments, also including heat and/or mass transfer, and fluid-structure interaction.
+Such works are powered by Computational Fluid Dynamics (CFD) tools and often supported by High-Performance Computing (HPC).
 An advocate of Jupyter Notebook as a tool for production, collaboration, research, and teaching.
+Formerly a Postdoctoral researcher at LaSET, the CFD lab at PUCRS.